-When you register for Memory Walk & Jog an account will be created for you so you can keep track of your fundraising page and manage your registration information if needed.
+When you register for Memory Walk & Jog an account will be created for you so you can manage your registration information if needed.

 Log in with the email and password you provided during registration, or if your friend registered for you, check your email inbox for a link to create your password.